tuckyeah/js-objects-constructors/README.md

 ## Objectives

--   Attach properties to a new object using the constructor function
+-   Attach attributes to a new object using the constructor function

 ## Preparation